gigaflow-vswitch/gigaflow-documentation/docs/installation.md

 * `GVS` &#8594; device-under-test to run `gvs`
 * `TGEN` &#8594; to send/receive traffic

+!!!
+Info

+    These machines can also be VMs running on the same physical host.
+The experiments in the paper were performed where the **Ansible** orchestrator was running on the same machine as `gvs` but it could also run on the `tgen` or the collector machine.
+The collector can be the same VM/machine running `gvs` or `tgen`.

 ### Hardware Requirements

 - **CPU**: Intel Xeon Platinum 8358P (64 cores) @ 2.60GHz